Moremar/IT_tutorials/CyberSecurity/Security/CompTIA_Security+.md

 A ransomware is a software encrypting data on the victim's machine and selling the decryption key against a ransom (usually in crypto-money).
 **Doxing** is a special ransomware type, where the victim should pay a ransom, or their stolen info will be disclosed to the public (customer data, salaries, secret documents...).

+The **FBI MoneyPak ransomware** (also known as **Reveton virus** or **police virus**) was a ransomware released in 2012.
+It locked the files on the victim's machine, pretended to be from the FBI and requested the payment of a fine to unlock the files.

 ### Rootkit

 A rootkit is a malware hiding its presence and providing unauthorized access to a computer.